ICL Innovates With Amazon Web Services to Deliver Digital Services to Agriculture Professionals

 Mr. Zoller added, "Unlike other digital solutions currently being developed in the market, our approach is to enhance the capabilities of agronomists and other agro-professionals, thereby creating significant additional value for meeting current challenges of farming, by providing insights and tools to increase crop yields.
 We focus on enhancing data for the experts driving the professional farming decision making.
 By choosing this path, we believe digital solutions will be adopted faster and more efficiently by the agricultural community."

 "AWS is excited to support such a vital initiative that will impact the agriculture industry and its ability to improve crop yields.
-ICL's capability to perform thousands of in-field tests, capture crop data, and perform analysis on the results while using AWS technologies will impact and improve global agriculture", said Cameron Holbrook, Head WW BizDev, AgTech at Amazon Web Services.
+ICL's capability to perform thousands of in-field tests, capture crop data, and perform analysis on the results while using AWS technologies will impact and improve global agriculture," said Chandan Sharma, Director Business Development, AWS.

 AWS services will extract data from internal ICL sources and external sources by using AWS machine learning solutions.
 Agro professionals will be able to analyze and query the data using advanced AI analytics tools, including AWS-powered data lakes which can handle the scale, agility, and flexibility required to combine different types of data and analytics approaches.
 For example, this will allow agro professionals to gain deeper insights, to predict the effect of inputs on crops, while weighting different scenarios of humidity, temperatures and type of soil.